.png)

 On a Personal Note:

-Another defining moment in my life happened 6 years ago.
+Another defining moment in my life happened in 2015.
 My husband and I were finally in a place where we felt good about starting a family; so, naturally, we were excited.
 It didn't take long for me to get pregnant, which I know is a blessing.
 But, about 2.5 months into the pregnancy, we lost the baby.
 My whole world shattered.
 I was already so invested in the little life inside me, and I felt as if we already knew each other so well.
 One of the hardest things to go through with a miscarriage in particular, is that people often don't allow you to grieve because there is no funeral - no proof of this little life except the overwhelming emptiness and loneliness you feel.
 I went through a bit of guilt (thinking I could have somehow prevented it), some depression, lots of pizza and ice cream, and even more crying and arguing with God over why He would allow this to happen.
 What I had to learn is that there are some things in life that are just downright horrible and we may never see how God will use these things for our good and His glory.
 You can drive yourself crazy perpetually asking 'why.'
 Sometimes, you just have to accept that we may never know this side of heaven why something happened.
 He is faithful, even when we can't see it in the moment.

 Why I Started This Blog:

 I knew God was calling me to teach His Word, so I setup the website way before I even got pregnant (the first time).
 However, I was busy and didn't take the time to make it a reality.
 It wasn't until after the miscarriage that I actually wrote my first blog.
 I wrote out of my brokenness, and allowed God to heal my heart through the words He gave.
-It's hard to see the good come out of the bad, but this blog is one thing birthed out of the pain and for which I am thankful.
+It's hard to see the good come out of the bad, but this blog and podcast is one thing birthed out of the pain and for which I am thankful.